Refinery of the Future type of projects: benefits and opportunities

 Improve the company’s bottom line.
 Texmark can use data from IIoT sensors to identify which systems require hands-on evaluations so that it can conduct physical inspections in a more focused and efficient manner.

-The new IIoT solution makes it easier for the company to plan inspections and maintenance.
+The future IIoT solution makes it easier for the company to plan inspections and maintenance.
 To work on distillation columns, Texmark must often take systems off-line and erect costly scaffolding.
 Improved maintenance planning will reduce these associated costs by at least 50%.

 Texmark can also leverage IIoT data gathered during research pilots to determine project feasibility, streamlining its business development timelines quickly.
 Read more here.